-Leaving the wild delta we travel through Namibia's Caprivi Strip and camp beside the Chobe River, before moving on to one of Botswana's top game parks - Chobe National Park.
-Embark on a game drive and sunset boat cruise in Chobe Park, home to an abundance of game (especially elephants) and phenomenal birdlife.
+Leaving the wild delta we travel through rural Botswana to the fringes of Makgadikgadi Pans, embarking on a game drive in Nata Sanctuary.
+Then we visit one of Botswana's top game parks - Chobe National Park.
+Head out on a 4x4 game drive and sunset boat cruise in Chobe Park, home to an abundance of wildlife (especially elephants) and phenomenal birdlife.
 Cross into Zimbabwe to witness the spectacular Victoria Falls waterfall on the Zambezi River.

-The Namibia, Okavango & Vic Falls Overland Camping Safari takes you on an action-packed African adventure to wild and game-rich havens.
+The Northern Botswana & Vic Falls Overland Camping Safari takes you on an action-packed African adventure to wild and game-rich havens.

 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

-On the first day of the Namibia, Okavango & Vic Falls Overland Camping Safari you meet up with your fellow travellers and guides in Windhoek, the capital of Namibia.
+On the first day of this Botswana & Vic Falls Overland Camping Safari, you meet up with your fellow travellers and guides in Windhoek, the capital of Namibia.
 Setting off from Windhoek we travel east through rural Namibia to the Buitepos Border post.
 We cross into western Botswana at this remote border post, making our way to the small town of Ghanzi.

-Reaching the frontier town of Ghanzi we set up camp and in the evening we are treated to a traditional tribal dance performance by the local San (Bushmen) community.
+Reaching the frontier town of Ghanzi we set up camp and this evening you are treated to a traditional tribal dance performance by the local San (bushmen) community.
 Ghanzi lies in the Kalahari region, originally inhabited by the traditional San people, and today a successful cattle farming area.

 This safari comes with an optional Activity Package at an additional cost.
 The itinerary includes these highly-recommended activities.
 Contact African Budget Safaris for a detailed breakdown of what is included in the Activity Package and see the Full Pricing Information above for the cost.